Skip to main content

 HTTP 401.
 Missing or invalid x-api-key, or an expired or malformed terminal JWT.
 Re-authenticate and refresh the terminal JWT.

 HTTP 403.
 Valid key, but not authorized for this merchant or branch scope (or a PENDING_PROOF wallet on a payment).
+On a transaction read, 403 means the transaction exists but belongs to another integration.
 Check your tenant scope, or route the customer to enrollment.

 HTTP 404.
-Resource absent, or cross-tenant (collapsed to 404 so existence and PII never leak).
+Resource genuinely absent.
+Some lookups also collapse cross-tenant ids to 404 so existence and PII never leak, but transaction reads do not: there a cross-tenant id is a 403 FORBIDDEN, and 404 means the id is genuinely unknown.
 Confirm the ids belong to your tenant.

 HTTP 400.
 Malformed body, missing field, or a domain rule was violated.
 Read details for field errors, fix, then retry with a NEW key.